Quickly start up your Unreal integration with Leanplum

 STEP 1: Download the Leanplum Unreal Plugin

 Download the latest version of Unreal SDK from our Github repository.
-The repository also contains host application for testing purposes.
+The repository also contains a host application for testing purposes.

 STEP 2: Import the Leanplum Unreal Plugin into your project